 About me

-I also work as an Program Evaluation Specialist for the CUNY Nurse Fellowship Academy, jointly run by the CUNY School of Professional Studies and the CUNY Office of Health and Human Services.
+I previously worked as a Program Evaluation Specialist for the CUNY Nurse Fellowship Academy, jointly run by the CUNY School of Professional Studies and the CUNY Office of Health and Human Services.

-I hold a masters degree in gender studies from the London School of Economics and Political Science, and a bachelors degree in sociology from the University of Westminster.
+I hold a masters degree in gender studies from the London School of Economics and Political Science, and a bachelors degree in sociology from the University of Westminster (UK).